Murilodsv/relative_ss/README.md

   - 1 root
   - 1 leaf
   - 1 stem
-- We also hypothesize a scenario where water stress can alter the crop's sink strength where each organs has it's own sensitivity
+- We also hypothesize a scenario where water stress can alter the crop's sink strength where each organs has it's own sensitivity.
+If we consider that the roots' SS is more resilient to water stress then it'd mimic a higher partitioning factor to roots when the crop is subjected to drought.

 ## Partitioning Factors under optimum water
 ![alt text](https://github.com/Murilodsv/relative_ss/blob/master/pfac_optimum_h2o.png)